The Price of Lettuce

 • 3-month change: +18.8% ($0.314 increase)

-Adverse weather conditions throughout 2024, including extreme heatwaves in California and Florida, led to notable increases in grower prices for foundational crops such as lettuce.
-Extreme heat, heavy rain, and erratic patterns have hammered production, especially in key growing regions like Yuma, Arizona, and California's Salinas Valley, with growers reporting lighter weights and lower yields.
+Adverse weather conditions throughout 2024, including extreme heatwaves in California and Florida, critical growing regions, led to notable increases in grower prices for foundational crops such as lettuce.
+Recent rainstorms, warmer weather, and abnormally high humidity have caused lettuce to arrive with discoloration and russet spots.

 Supply Chain Disruptions